instructors guide

 written bio

-Your bio should build trust and show personality.
+Your bio should build trust, read easily, show personality.
 We will use your bio in long form and also pull a excerpt from it for marketing purposes.

 Include: